All About Surfing in Thailand and Thailand's Surf Spots

 The surf in Thailand definitely does not rank as a world-class surf travel destination like Bali, Hawaii or Sumatra, but it definitely has its place.
 The waves are generally smaller and less powerful making it ideal for people learning to surf and for longboarding.

-The surf is also very suitable for bodyboarding or boogie boarding with some beaches such as Surin beach and Laem Singh in Phuket being ideal for body boarding with barrels and heavy shore-breaks.
+Bodyboarding or boogie boarding hasn't taken off as well as surfing, but with some beaches such as Surin beach and Laem Singh in Phuket are ideal for body boarding with barrels and heavy shore-breaks.
 These beaches have the biggest shore breaks during the peak of the monsoon season.
+Be warned they are powerful enough to break boards and bones!

-You can check our Phuket surf report page showing when the waves are good in Thailand.
+You can check our Phuket and Thailand surf report page showing when the waves are good in Thailand.